neatonk/xmos-startkit-examples/hello-world/README.md

 # xmos-startkit: hello_world

-A simple variation on the classic example, showing the use of `par` in XC.
+A variation on the classic example, using of channels, timers, and `par` to illustrate multi-core programming in XC.

 ## Build & Run